codecreatede/protein-alignment-annotate/README.md

 - example usage
   ```
   # use the proteinalignment.rb
-  # alignmentextractordraft.rb is for building the graphql queries
-  #                              from the alignments coming from the genome alignments.
+  # alignmentextractordraft.rb for analyzing the alignments coming from the genome alignments.
   # after initiating the class constructor
   getcorrdinates("/home/gaurav/Desktop/sample.gff", "/home/gaurav/Desktop/sample.txt", type = "mRNA")
   ```
 - it also has the visualization support for the plotting differences.

-Gaurav \
+Gaurav Sablok
-Academic Staff Member \
-Bioinformatics \
-Institute for Biochemistry and Biology \
 University of Potsdam \
 Potsdam,Germany